We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 We calculated this rating by evaluating the VPN's support for various devices.
 We considered dedicated apps, browser extensions, Smart DNS functionality, and router compatibility.

-ExpressVPN is compatible with more devices than any other VPN service.
-As well as its standard desktop and mobile apps, it has an excellent browser-based app for routers and a Smart DNS feature.
-ExpressVPN allows 8 simultaneous connections, which is slightly below average.
+ExpressVPN is without question, the most compatible VPN service available.
+As well as its standard desktop and mobile apps, it has an excellent browser-based app for routers and a Smart DNS proxy.
+ExpressVPN allows 10 simultaneous connections, which is the industry average.

 WindowsYes